 - When you running on a track it is good to change directions repeatedly,

 - It is also important to schedule an evaluation by a podiatrist.
 He/she will determine if you need orthotics, and

 - Make sure that your shoes are not worn out along the outside part of the sole.
 If they are, replace them.

 What to do if You Have Iliotibial Band Syndrome

-The most advanced pain management center, Brooklyn pain management doctors and specialists at Pain Physicians NY offer unique, individualized approach to manage your pain.
-We are using the most effective pain management options and utilizing the latest technologies available in USA.
+The most advanced pain management center, Brooklyn pain management doctors and specialists at Pain Physicians NY offer a unique, individualized approach to manage your pain.
+We are using the most effective pain management options and utilizing the latest technologies available in the USA.